 - physical – include sensory-motor endowment, energy, emotions and strength.

 - social – made up of both personal and cultural relationships

 - cultural – include specialised knowledge and skills, life expectancy and historic imagination.”

-Interestingly, Alves, Ferriera and Fernandes (2016) also looked at customer operant resources in the context of the perceived benefit of co-creation.
-Figure 2 shows the set up they considered.
+Interestingly, Alves, Ferreira and Fernandes (2016) also looked at customer operant resources in the context of the perceived benefit of co-creation.
+Figure 5 shows the set up they considered.

-They found high correlation to all of these.
-One thing we can take away from their results is that educating the customer increases the co-creation of value undertaken.
+One thing we can take away from their results is that educating the customer’s operant resources increases the potential for co-creation of value.

 Of the two types of resources – operand and operant – it is clear from a service-dominant logic lens that operand resources are source of strategic benefit.
 These resources apply skills and competencies to other operand and operant resources in the co-creation of value.

 Typically operand resources are goods.
 And operant resources are thought of as people.
 Though they can be codifications of skills and competencies.
 For example in controls, routines and processes.
 These operant resources are also wider, such as market orientation, alliance competence, entrepreneurial proclivity and more.
 And they exist in a hierarchy of basic, composite and interconnected resources.
 Where going up the hierarchy is harder to develop.
 Yet gives a better strategic benefit.